 - 2.1 Revenue Reserves can be categorised as "general" (held to cushion the impact of uneven cash flows or unexpected events) or "earmarked" (held for a specific purpose).
 General Reserves are funds which do not have any restrictions on their use. - 2.2 Earmarked or "specific" Reserves can be held for several reasons.
-As the name suggests the Reserves comprise amounts which are "earmarked" for specific items of expenditure to meet known or predicted liabilities or projects.
-Specific Reserves can be used to "smooth" the effects of certain expenditure commitments over a period of time thereby reducing the impact of significant expenditure in any one year.
+As the name suggests, the Reserves comprise amounts which are "earmarked" for specific items of expenditure to meet known or predicted liabilities or projects.
+Specific Reserves can be used to "smooth" the effects of certain expenditure commitments over a period of time, thereby reducing the impact of significant expenditure in any one year.
 "Earmarked" reserves are typically held for four main reasons: - a) Renewals to plan and finance an effective programme of equipment replacement, planned property repair and maintenance or grounds maintenance.
-These reserves are a mechanism to smooth expenditure so that a sensible replacement programme can be achieved without the need to vary budgets.
-Earmarked Reserves currently include, for instance, annual provisions towards Election costs and Town Regeneration. - b) To carry forward an under-spend some projects have ring-fenced budgets that may be under spent in a specific year such as the LED replacement project.
-Earmarked reserves are used as a mechanism to carry forward these resources. - c) To indicate commitment to capital projects, such as the extension and improvements to the Community Centre. - d) Other earmarked reserves may be set up from time to time to meet known or predicted liabilities.
+These reserves are a mechanism to smooth expenditure so that a sensible replacement programme can be achieved without the need to vary budgets. - b) To carry forward an under-spend some projects have ring-fenced budgets that may be under spent in a specific year such as the retentions for building work, lamp post replacement and tree work.
+Earmarked reserves are used as a mechanism to carry forward these resources. - c) To indicate commitment to capital projects, such as the Changing Places Toilet planned for Phase 3 of the refurbishment of the Wades Centre. - d) Other earmarked reserves may be set up from time to time to meet known or predicted liabilities.

-At 31st March 2021 Earmarked Reserves totalled £358,409.
+At 31st March 2025, Earmarked Reserves totalled £154,263.00.
 A full list is shown in the Town Council minutes.
 Any decision to set up a reserve must be given by the Council.